Italy gives Vodafone 5G deal with Huawei conditional approval - sources

-Vodafone's (VOD.L) Italian unit has secured conditional approval from Rome to use equipment made by China's Huawei in its 5G radio access network, two sources close to the matter said.
+ROME (Reuters) - Vodafone’s Italian unit has secured conditional approval from Rome to use equipment made by China’s Huawei in its 5G radio access network, two sources close to the matter said.

 Italy can block or impose tough conditions on deals involving non EU vendors under “golden powers”, which have been used three times since 2012 to block foreign interest in industries deemed to be of strategic importance.